mohllal/system-design-interview-prep/architecture/01-layered-architecture.md

 ### Benefits

-- **Clear Separation**: Each layer has distinct, well-defined responsibilities
+- **Clear Separation:** Each layer has distinct, well-defined responsibilities
-- **Maintainability**: Changes in one layer rarely affect others
+- **Maintainability:** Changes in one layer rarely affect others
-- **Testability**: Layers can be tested independently through mocking
+- **Testability:** Layers can be tested independently through mocking
-- **Reusability**: Business logic can be reused across different interfaces
+- **Reusability:** Business logic can be reused across different interfaces
-- **Team Structure**: Different teams can work on different layers
+- **Team Structure:** Different teams can work on different layers

 ### Challenges

-- **Performance Overhead**: Multiple layer traversals can introduce overhead
+- **Performance Overhead:** Multiple layer traversals can introduce overhead
-- **Over-Engineering**: Simple operations may become unnecessarily complex
+- **Over-Engineering:** Simple operations may become unnecessarily complex
-- **Anemic Models**: Risk of putting all logic in services, leaving domain objects as data containers
+- **Anemic Models:** Risk of putting all logic in services, leaving domain objects as data containers
-- **Rigid Structure**: Can be inflexible for rapidly changing requirements
+- **Rigid Structure:** Can be inflexible for rapidly changing requirements

 ## Guidelines